sbradley7777/emacs.d/FAQ.md

 **A:** Yes!
 The configuration is designed to work out-of-the-box with sensible defaults.
 However, it's also comprehensive enough for professional development.
 New users can start with basic features and gradually explore advanced capabilities.

 ## Installation and Setup

+*Questions about getting the configuration installed and running on your system.*

 ### Q: Should I use the development installation (symlinks) or standard installation (copy)?